Guo Pei: Couture Fantasy transforms the Legion of Honor

-The opening gallery, Rosekrans Court, will provide a dramatic backdrop for an exploration of the interplay between theater and costume design in Chinese fashion.
+The opening gallery, Rosekrans Court, provides a dramatic backdrop for an exploration of the interplay between theater and costume design in Chinese fashion.
 Shown on the runway as a play, An Amazing Journey in a Childhood Dream (2008) was created when Guo was pregnant with her second child.
 For this collection, she envisioned her daughter’s dolls coming to life.
 These playful designs reveal an overlay of influences that define Guo’s artistic vision.
 The tightly pleated dresses, made from origami-like folds, reference Guo’s own childhood and the toys she made and played with during the Cultural Revolution.
 The pastel color palette derives from eighteenth-century French drawings; and the separates embroidered with raised metallic thread were inspired by matador costumes worn by Spanish bullfighters.

 “For Guo Pei, each collection starts with a philosophical idea—a spark of inspiration—drawn from a wide range of sources from her personal life and travels, as well as art and architecture, literature, and nature.
 Layers of meaning and imagery form a bricolage of opulent surfaces imposed upon sculptural silhouettes,” explains Jill D’Alessandro, Curator in Charge of Costume and Textile Arts.

 Floral motifs, associated with traditional notions of femininity, have a long history in Chinese decorative arts and textiles and appear frequently in Guo Pei’s designs.
-The next gallery will focus on the botanical world through two collections: Garden of Soul (2015) and Elysium (2018).
+The next gallery focuses on the botanical world through two collections: Garden of Soul (2015) and Elysium (2018).
 Guo Pei cites the Chinese saying “There is a kingdom in a flower; wisdom in a leaf” as the inspiration for Garden of Soul.
 She further explains, “I always find the power of nature fascinating, especially when the flowers are blossoming,” and she draws comparisons between the human soul and gardens and their mutual need to be nurtured.
 In Elysium, Guo Pei continued to explore botanical life, looking not to the flower petals but the root structures.
 “Roots are the source of life and vitality; without roots, there’s no life,” she explains.
 The designer employed skilled bamboo-basket weavers to create the voluminous silhouettes with intricate embroidered detailing that form part of this collection.

-The following gallery will be dedicated to the skilled artisans who work in Guo Pei’s atelier.
+The following gallery is dedicated to the skilled artisans who work in Guo Pei’s atelier.
 Visitors will get unique insight into the designer’s adaptation of traditional techniques and the time-consuming craft of creating couture in a display of “long pau,” or “dragon robes,” juxtaposed with three ensembles from Guo Pei’s Legend of the Dragon collection (2012), current works in progress, and a video of Guo Pei’s atelier.

 Exhibiting in Paris and traveling in Europe has had a profound impact on Guo Pei’s work.
-The next gallery will present Guo Pei’s exploration of architectural elements in two collections called Legend and L’Architecture.
-Guo Pei’s second couture collection presented in Paris, Legend (Spring 2017), was inspired by a visit to the Abbey of St Gall in Switzerland.
+The next gallery presents Guo Pei’s exploration of architectural elements in two collections called Legends and L’Architecture.
+Guo Pei’s second couture collection presented in Paris, Legends (Spring 2017), was inspired by a visit to the Abbey of St Gall in Switzerland.
 For this collection, she commissioned a fabric woven of gold metal fiber and silk thread, printed with images from the cathedral’s arched domes.
 Guo Pei staged her runway presentation for L’Architecture (Fall/Winter 2018–2019 Paris Haute Couture Week), at the Cité de l’Architecture et du Patrimoine.
 The museum’s extensive collections of Romanesque, Gothic, and Neoclassical molds served as the inspiration for the collection.
 In Guo Pei’s hands, flying buttresses were translated into wide panniers of translucent silk with a stated intention to evoke architecture’s “beauty of strength” and foster “a dialogue between the human body and spatial dimension.”

 China’s imperial past and the country’s vast cultural history was the focus for the collection East Palace (2019).
 For this runway show, presented at Palais de Tokyo in Paris, Guo Pei created a rendition of the Hall of Supreme Harmony in the Forbidden City.
 Inspired by Qing Dynasty court dress, Guo presented an overview of traditional Chinese dress and Chinese design elements, with elaborate three dimensional pale gold embroidery of imperial dragons, birds, and flowers.